hackingbeauty/react-mic/README.md

 # react-mic

 Record a user's voice and display as an oscillation.
+Plug-n-play component for React apps.
 Audio is saved as [WebM](https://en.wikipedia.org/wiki/WebM) audio file format.

 **PLEASE NOTE**: The WebM audio format is not supported in Safari browsers (including Safari on iOS).
 You need to save an audio recording as a WAV file  in order to get full cross-browser and cross-device support.